Hasibz/uni-helping-hand/README.md

 ## University Student's Management System.

 <div style="text-align: justify;">
-    UniHelper is a university management web application which I built as a personal project to improve on an existing university site.
-Inspired by the need for better functionality, UniHelper provides a dynamic experience tailored for different user (Admins, Students, and Teachers) with different, role-specific capabilities.
+    uni-helping-hand is a university management web application which I built as a personal project to improve on an existing university site.
+Inspired by the need for better functionality, uni-helping-hand provides a dynamic experience tailored for different user (Admins, Students, and Teachers) with different, role-specific capabilities.
 </div>

 ## Table of Contents